French writer Annie Ernaux wins the 2022 Nobel Prize in literature

 The French writer Annie Ernaux has been awarded the 2022 Nobel Prize in literature.
 The 82-year-old writer is known for works that blur the line between memoir and fiction.

 In making the announcement, the committee noted the "clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory."
-The permanent secretary also noted during his announcement that they had not been able to reach Ernaux to let her know of the win.
+The permanent secretary also noted during his announcement that they had not been able to reach Ernaux to let her know of the award, worth approximately $900,000 in U.S. dollars.

 Ernaux was born in 1940 in France.
 Her first book, Cleaned Out, in 1974, was an autobiographical novel about obtaining an abortion when it was still illegal in France.
 She wrote the book in secret.
 "My husband had made fun of me after my first manuscript," she told the New York Times in 2020.
 "I pretended to work on a Ph.D. thesis to have time alone."